Celtic Art (1,000 BCE onwards)

 The first Celts brought their own cultural styles, derived from the Caucasian Bronze Age, as well as a knowledge of Mediterranean and Etruscan styles, derived from maritime trading contacts through the Bosporus between the Black Sea and the Mediterranean basin.
 Settling in the area of the Upper Danube, the Celts duly absorbed motifs of the ancient Danubian tradition.

-They also brought with them a knowledge of iron-making and jewellery, possibly developed from the Bronze-making Maikop culture of the Russia Caucasus, or contacts with the Levant.
+They also brought with them a knowledge of iron-making, metalwork and jewellery art, possibly developed from the Bronze-making Maikop culture of the Russia Caucasus, or contacts with the Levant.
 (The later La Tene silver masterpiece, known as the "Gundestrup cauldron" is believed to have been made in the Black Sea region.)

 HISTORY OF CELTIC CULTURE